 B. Not less than two curb ramps per lineal block shall be constructed on or near the crosswalks at intersections or other convenient locations approved by the director of engineering services.
-Along arterial corridors, two curb ramps should be provided on each corner.
+Two curb ramps are required on each corner unless utilities, topography, right-of-way or other existing conditions make two ramps infeasible.